Families form nonprofits to address gun, school safety after Nashville school shooting

 NASHVILLE, Tenn.
-(AP) — Pausing at the microphone, 5-year-old Noah took a breath and softly stated, “I don’t want any guns today or any day in my school.”
+(AP) — Pausing at the microphone, 6-year-old Noah took a breath and softly stated, “I don’t want any guns today or any day in my school.”

 His mom, Sarah Shoop Neumann, wiped away tears as she held the young boy.
 It had been more than four months since a shooter indiscriminately opened fire while Noah was at a private elementary school in Nashville, killing three of his schoolmates and three adults.
 And Neumann wanted action.

-Note: This story has been updated to correct Noah Neumann’s age to 6 years old, not 5.